neil-dandekar/CIS35A/CIS 35a - Lab <3>/readme.txt

     * Processing
         * INSTANCE METHODS:
             - public void play()
+            Creates interactive UI for user to visualize data from Franchise object.
 Prints instructions for user to select an operation to use on the given Franchise object.
-Uses a Scanner object to take user input.
+Uses a Scanner object to take user input, then runs one of 8 operations:
+            1. Print Total Sales by Week
+            2. Print Average Sales by Week
+            3. Print Total Sales
+            4. Print Average Weekly Sales
+            5. Print Week with Highest Sales
+            6. Print Week with Lowest Sales
+            7. Print Data
+            8. All Above Operations

 Thank you for using my program.
--Neil Dandekar, 02.09.2023
+-Neil Dandekar, 02.19.2023